Commonwealth of Massachusetts Physician License Applications

 Why do I need to submit everything in one package, as long as everything is in sealed envelopes with signature across the seal?

 You can submit items in piecemeal, or in one packet.
-This is up to how your program wants to receive the information.
+Your Program Administrator will let you know how they would like to receive the information.
 We highly suggest organizing the information into one packet to assure that no materials are misplaced.

-Will a copy of my medical school diploma upon graduation be required to process the application?
+Will a copy of my medical school diploma be required to process the license application?

-These are required but only for non-USA and non-Canadian medical school graduates.
-All other medical school graduates must provide either (1) a notarized copy or (2) a copy directly from the medical school with official school seal on it.
+Medical School Diplomas are required but only for non-U.S. and non-Canadian medical school graduates.
+International medical school graduates must provide either (1) a notarized copy or (2) a copy directly from the medical school with an official school seal on it.